 Let’s kick this post off with something fairly lighthearted, okay?
 I wish I had known to put more thought into my blog’s name and identity.
 But in case you don’t know (or in case you haven’t been following me since my early blogging days), I used to blog as that bookshelf bitch.
 It was a blogging identity that stayed with me for three whole years.
 That’s more than half of my entire book blogging ‘career’, so to speak!
-Although I’m not exactly ashamed or regretful, being known as ‘that bookshelf bitch’ did come with unforeseen drawbacks.
+Although I’m not exactly ashamed or regretful, ‘that bookshelf bitch’ did come with unforeseen drawbacks.

 – List of Cons –